scverse/scvi-tools/README.md

     the [documentation](https://docs.scvi-tools.org/).
 -   For discussion of usage, checkout out our [forum](https://discourse.scvi-tools.org).
--   Please use the issues here to submit bug reports.
+-   Please use the [issues](https://github.com/YosefLab/scvi-tools/issues) to submit bug reports.
 -   If you\'d like to contribute, check out our [contributing guide](https://docs.scvi-tools.org/en/stable/contributing/index.html).
 -   If you find a model useful for your research, please consider citing